 1. Find meaning from the client’s perspective

 There is always meaning behind every work.
-Whether you’re starting this website for an events photographer or doing a poster for a nuclear physics fair, every project has significance and meaning behind it.
+Whether you’re starting this website for an event photographer or doing a poster for a nuclear physics fair, every project has significance and meaning behind it.
 True, not all projects will be as equally exciting to you as a designer, but you must always bear in mind that the idea was compelling enough for someone to pay you to work on it for them.

 I remember the first time one of my long term clients, MyLegalWhiz, contacted me, and my initial reaction to the project.
 I was tasked to create infographics out of legal cases.
 I know law excites a lot of people, but definitely not me.
 But then I tried framing myself from the perspective that the clients were passionate enough to pitch it to investors for hundreds of dollars and contact me to work on a fairly high retainers fee.
 They were crazy passionate about this.